 another database, hard-copy in the Library, microform).

-- 7) Manage your information: cite sources, save your articles and searches, as needed.
+- 7) Manage your information: cite sources, save articles and searches

 - Create a Folder in EBSCO to store and manage your EBSCO information.
 Create a folder then sign in to your folder.
 Note: Items added to the default folder are NOT saved; you must be signed in to your folder to save articles.